En-Query/EncryptedQuery/README.md

 Full service Integration and Support are available from EnQuery (https://enquery.net/)

 ### New Features!
+2.2.4
+ - Added support for returning JSON nested fields.
+These should be declared as type STRING_LIST or BYTEARRAY_LIST.
 2.2.3
  - Added HTTPS Support
  - Added Seal-BFV crypto scheme for significantly improved performance. *Note* For Research Purposes Only.